 Schools should provide appropriate information to boarding school students about how they need to behave while in quarantine and how they will access services and can contact staff when help is required.

-- ensure boarding school students are supervised such that there is no opportunity to leave their accommodation, except where carefully supervised to ensure no contact with other individuals, apart from others isolating as part of the same bubble and staff responsible for their supervision and care
+• Ensure boarding school students are supervised such that there is no opportunity to leave their accommodation, except where carefully supervised to ensure no contact with other individuals, apart from others isolating as part of the same bubble and staff responsible for their supervision and care for the required period.

 Laundry and waste disposal